Israeli police arrest dozens in night of chaos in Jerusalem - WTMJ

 Tensions have spiked in recent days in Jerusalem, which has long been a flashpoint in the Israeli-Palestinian conflict, and is home to holy sites sacred to Jews, Christians and Muslims.
 Residents braced for possible further unrest as police stepped up security and the U.S. Embassy appealed for calm.

-In what seemed a retaliation for the incidents in Jerusalem, Palestinian militants in the Gaza Strip fired three rockets toward Israel late Friday.
-The Israeli military said two rockets fell near Gaza frontier and the third was intercepted by Israeli air defenses.
-No Palestinian group claimed responsibility for the attack, which came hours after Hamas’ armed wing warned Israel “not to test” its patience.
+In what seemed a retaliation for the incidents in Jerusalem, Palestinian militants in the Gaza Strip fired at least 10 rockets toward Israel late Friday and early Saturday in the worst cross-border flare-up in months.
+Some of the missiles were intercepted by Israeli air defenses and others fell near the Gaza frontier.
+The Palestinian Front for the Liberation of Palestine claimed responsibility for some of the rocket fire and Hamas’ armed wing warned Israel “not to test” its patience.

+Meanwhile, hundreds of people challenged nightly curfews imposed by Gaza’s Hamas rulers to curb the coronavirus outbreak and took to the streets in an act of solidarity with fellow Palestinians in Jerusalem.

 There were concerns the violence could reignite following Friday prayers at a major holy site in Jerusalem, but thousands of worshippers dispersed peacefully after Muslim religious leaders called for restraint.
 The Islamic militant group Hamas meanwhile staged demonstrations across Gaza reiterating its support for armed struggle.